 For example;

-- One incident that stands out is when my so-called best friend backstabbed me.
-A misunderstanding between us escalated, but instead of apologizing, she played the victim and spread false rumors about me to her friends.
-Her actions were hurtful, and I made the difficult decision to cut her out of my life.
-Years later, some of her friends reached out to me and apologized.
-They had witnessed similar behavior from her toward others.
-The truth eventually revealed itself, and I found closure in knowing I wasn’t the only victim of her actions.
+- One example that stands out is when my so-called best friend betrayed me.
+What started as a misunderstanding got worse, and instead of apologizing, she played the victim and spread false rumours about me.
+It hurt deeply, and I decided to cut her out of my life.
+Years later, some of her friends reached out to apologize, admitting they’d seen her treat others the same way.
+In the end, the truth came out, and I found peace knowing I wasn’t the only one she had hurt.

-- Another instance was after a painful breakup with my ex.
-I wanted closure and tried to communicate, but he ignored me.
-However, the beauty of life’s twists was revealed six months later when two of the girls he dated reached out to me seeking answers about his behavior.
+- Before my painful breakup with my ex, I wanted closure and tried to reach out, but he ignored me.
+Six months later, two girls he dated contacted me for answers about his behaviour.
 Surprisingly, my ex reached out to me as well.
-So, I took the chance to tell him what I’d always wanted to say.
+So, I took the chance to say everything I needed to say.
 I got the best closure I could ever ask for.
-He might have thought that I hated him, but to be honest, I don’t.
-I forgave him.
-Even if someday I see him on the side of the road in need of help, I will still assist him.
-I’m that kind of person.

 The point is, just because you let something go doesn’t mean they get away with their wrongdoing.
 Life has its own ways.
 You just need to have faith in it.